“THE LIGHT OF THE EYES REJOICES THE HEART”

 Posterior, Pan and Intermediate uveitis are also considered rare and serious sight-threatening ocular diseases, with similar unsatisfactory treatments.

-In order to optimally reach the back of the eye, our second drug candidate is an intravitreal injection, TRS02, a slow-release formulation of the active pharmaceutical ingredient TRS, and hence has the potential to serve as a potent anti-inflammatory agent without the negative side effects.
+In order to optimally reach the back of the eye, our second drug candidate is an intravitreal injection, TRS02, a slow-release formulation of the active pharmaceutical ingredient Dazdotuftide (TRS), and hence has the potential to serve as a potent anti-inflammatory agent without the negative side effects.
 This product is currently in pre-clinical stages of development.